SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 #### HTTP Connection - Main

-This connector uses an HTTP connection to be able to interact with the Telemetry API and requires the following input during element creation:
+This connector uses an HTTP connection to be able to interact with the API and requires the following input during element creation:

 HTTP CONNECTION: